bus710/pi-gadget-mode/README.md

 ### 1.2 WIFI setup for Raspbian OS

 Create a file to activate WIFI:
 ```sh
 $ touch /media/$USER/bootfs/wpa_supplicant.conf
 ```

 The content should be:
+- The AP-NAME and AP-PASSWORD should be surrounded by double quotes.
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1